 - clarifying that sexual harassment is a form of discrimination under the NYCHRL.
 This section is set to take effect immediately;

 - requiring all private employers with fifteen or more employees (including interns) to conduct annual anti-sexual harassment trainings for all employees and interns.
-New employees and interns expected to work more than eighty hours per calendar year must complete such training within ninety days of hire.
+New York City employers need not train new employees and interns unless they have worked more than 80 hours per calendar year and have worked for at least 90 days.
 Employers will also be required to keep training records and signed employee acknowledgments for at least three years.
 This section also requires that the New York City Commission on Human Rights (“NYCCHR”) create online training tools for such employer trainings.
 This section is set to take effect on April 1, 2019; and

 - requiring that the NYCCHR create a new anti-sexual harassment rights and responsibilities poster and mandating that all employers display the new poster in a conspicuous place and provide the information to employees at the time of hire.
 This section is set to take effect 120 days after the Act becomes law.